-- 4. Check condition of the rotor blades and paddles.
+- 4. Check condition of rotor blades and paddles.
 Repair when there are loose bolts, cracked welds, chipped, bent or broken blades or paddles.
-Replace any of the components that are worn within 25mm (1 inch) of the flighting. - 5.
+Replace when any components are worn within 1 inch (25 mm) of flighting. - 5.
 Clean machine. - 6.
 Check general hardware/bolt tightness.
 Retighten if necessary.
 It is recommended to apply waste oil to the floor chains periodically when spreading dry material and particularly at the end of the spreading season.
-This assists in the smooth running of the machine and prolongs the working life of the components.

-- 7. Check bearings in gearboxes. - 8.
+This assists in the smooth running of the machine and prolongs the working life of the components. - 7.
+Check bearings in gearboxes. - 8.
 Remove the floor drive gearbox from drive shaft, clean both, add copaslip to the drive shaft and gearbox and replace.